sam56052000/OrangePiZeroMFRC522/README.md

 Swipe RFID chip >> Run command/script associated with that RFID tag.
 A hardware spin off of https://github.com/BiTinerary/PersonalAPI

 [triggerRead.py](https://github.com/BiTinerary/OrangePiZeroMFRC522/blob/master/triggerRead.py) is the same source as original **Read.py** with a few modifications, mainly in the middle.
 I took out print statements throughout the source files (dump/read/MFRC/Write) just to clean up the scripts output.
 I added a **hashFile.txt** which stores values of a RFID chip and a local command as a dictionary.
-When RFID chip is scanned, execute it's value as a command.
-In the middle of **triggerRead.py** you can see the while loop to store the text file as key/value pairs.
-Then an `IF` statement that executes the value as a command, if the UID scanned matches the one stored in txt.
-If it doesn't match however, do nothing except print UID to output.
-This all happens [line 45-58](https://github.com/BiTinerary/OrangePiZeroMFRC522/blob/master/triggerRead.py#L45-L58)
+When RFID chip is scanned, execute it's value as a command.This all happens [line 45-58](https://github.com/BiTinerary/OrangePiZeroMFRC522/blob/master/triggerRead.py#L45-L58)

 ## References
 The main MFRC522 script in this repo is just a modified fork of https://github.com/mxgxw/MFRC522-python